knutopia/Modlogr/README.md

 # Modlogr
-This project turns a Raspberry Pi into an automatic USB audio recorder which works with your USB audio interface.
-The purpose of this is to be able to record music on a modular synthesizer without having to connect a computer and without having to interact with a DAW on the computer.
+Turns a Raspberry Pi into an automatic USB audio recorder which works with your existing USB audio interface.

+Record music without having to connect a computer, DAWless.
+Meant to work with a modular synth, or any other instrument, banning the laptop from the table.
 The Raspberry Pi just sits there and records, and the musician can focus on the music.
-Later, the files recorded by the Raspberry Pi can be transferred to the computer and dropped into a DAW for further processing and mastering.
+Later, the files recorded by the Raspberry Pi can be transferred to the computer and dropped into a DAW or into an audio editor.
-Of course this works for any instrument recorded with a USB audio interface, not just for a modular synthesizer.

 ## Required Equipment
 * Something to make music with
 * A class-compliant USB audio interface.
-The project is written for the Expert Sleepers ES8, an audio interface in a eurorack module form factor.
+The project is written for the *Expert Sleepers ES8,* an audio interface in a eurorack module form factor.
 With some edits, the code should work with any class-compliant interface.
 * A Raspberry Pi 400.
 Other Raspberry PI variations should work too, specifically a Raspberry Pi 4, which is basically what is inside a Pi 400.
   * Since the Raspberry Pi 400 is built into its own keyboard, but other Pi versions are just a raw circuit board, consider getting a case for your Pi unless it is a Pi 400.
 When choosing a case, consider that a case without a fan will be silent, whereas a case with a fan will be noisy while you are making music.
 * A recent version of Raspbian, the default OS on the Raspberry Pi.
 The project was developed on *Raspbian GNU Linux 10 (buster)*